We have listed out some of the most frequently asked questions regarding our exciting new products.

 Where can I buy OneBin and Compost-a-box?

-Our products will be available on- line later in the year.
+Our products will be available on- line for delivery to your doorstep.

 How do I assemble & seal Onebin and Compost-a-box?

 Congratulations on your new environmentally friendly purchase!
-We realise that new products can present new challenges but we are excited about moving away from waste disposal practices which we now know are evidently are causing damage to our world.
+We realise that new products can present new challenges but we are excited about moving away from waste disposal containers which we know to be causing damage to our world.
+Simply pull the corners of the compressed container to expand for use, bring the handles together and press down to form the top, slide the tabs through the handle openings and you are ready to go!
 We will be posting instructional videos to make using our products clear.

 How does OneBin or Compost-a-box fit with my council or carrier waste disposal requirements?